 Once inside a new project, there are a few important things to take note of.
-The two most important of these, is the Project Settings as well as the API Endpoint url which was created for your project.
+The first thing that should be noted is the API Endpoint for your application.

 Additionally each project framework comes equipped an walk through that can help users create a new application.
 We invite you to explore your Project Settings to get an understanding with how your project can be customized specifically for your application.

 After you are done exploring, we are now ready to click into the Resources section.